5T33Z0/OC-Little-Translated/03_USB_Fixes/ACPI_Mapping_USB_Ports/README.md

 5. Enable the rule and a comment so you know what it does.
 6. Save the config.

-> **Note**: In some cases, the `TableLength` may be required as well to drop the table successfully.
+> [!NOTE]
 >
+> - In some cases, the `TableLength` may be required as well to drop the table successfully.
-> If the USB ports are defined within the `DSDT` itself, you cannot use this approach and have to find other ways of manipulating the values in the DSDT directly by utilizing using ACPI renames, [as explained here](https://www.insanelymac.com/forum/topic/352311-mapping-usb-ports-discussions/?do=findComment&comment=2790643).
+> - If the USB ports are defined within the `DSDT` itself, you cannot use this approach and have to find other ways of manipulating the values in the DSDT directly by utilizing using ACPI renames, [as explained here](https://www.insanelymac.com/forum/topic/352311-mapping-usb-ports-discussions/?do=findComment&comment=2790643).

 You should have the correct rule for replacing the ACPI Table containing the USB Port declarations.
 Let's move on to the hard part…